mui/mui-x/docs/data/data-grid/components/filter-panel/filter-panel.md

 ## Anatomy

-`Grid.FilterPanel` is comprised of the following parts:
+The Filter Panel component is comprised of the following parts:

 ```tsx
 <Grid.FilterPanel.Trigger />